US farmers who sell to China feel pain of Beijing’s tariffs

-DES MOINES, Iowa (AP) — China’s announcement Monday of higher tariffs on $60 billion of American exports — retaliation for President Donald Trump’s latest penalties on Chinese goods — hit a particular nerve here in the farm belt.
-China’s vast consumer market has been a vital source of revenue for Americans whose livelihoods depend on farm exports.
+DES MOINES, Iowa (AP) — China’s announcement Monday of higher tariffs on $60 billion of American exports — retaliation for President Donald Trump’s latest penalties on Chinese goods — hit particularly hard in the farm belt.
+China’s vast consumer market has been a vital source of revenue for American farmers.

-Beijing’s action wasn’t unexpected.
-But it still felt like a heavy blow to many.

 Since December, when U.S. and China negotiators called a truce to tariffs and began signaling that an agreement might be reached, soybean farmers had been holding out hope that sales to China would resume, said Todd Hultman, an Omaha-based grain market analyst with agriculture market data provider DTN.
 In the meantime, the farmers had been storing a record stockpile of nearly 1 billion bushels.